ninyam/ninyam.github.io/_pages/teaching.md

 > “Teachers have three loves: love of learning, love of learners, and the love of bringing the first two loves together.”
 > –Hayden Scott

 I am passionate about making mathematics more welcoming, more accessible, and less intimidating.
-I also belief mathematical endeavors are human endeavors, and they should be pursued in accordance with the axioms of Professor Federico Ardila-Mantilla <d-citation key="gregor2015draw"></d-citation>
+I also belief mathematical endeavors are human endeavors, and they should be pursued in accordance with the axioms of Professor Federico Ardila-Mantilla:

 **Axiom 1.** Mathematical potential is equally present in different groups, irrespective of geographic, demographic, and economic boundaries.